JernejKorosec/GetMeThatPage/README.md

         - Log4Net

 ## Probable refactoring/bugfix needed for Multithreaded solution
-No static methos and object
+- No static methos and object
+- Rethink nullable and null checking and ifs
+- Create function for multiple checking as a single call for prettier usage

 ## Contact